 At that dilution factor the odour concentration is 1 ouEm-3 by definition.
 The odour concentration of the examined sample is then expressed as a multiple (equal to the dilution factor at Z50) of one European Odour Unit per cubic metre [ouEm-3] at standard conditions for olfactometry.

 Odour measurements concentration begin by introducing a dilution of the sample large enough to make the odour so dilute that it is below the detection thresholds of the panel members.
 We then increase the concentration by a factor of about 1.7 in each successive presentation.
 Throughout this process the olfactometer port carrying the odorous flow is selected randomly by the control sequence.
 The assessors are asked to note, on a personal keyboard, which port is carrying the odour, and whether their choice is a guess, inkling or they are certain.
 The only responses considered to be ‘TRUE’ are those where the correct port was chosen and the assessor claims certainty in making that choice.
 The process is required to continue until each panel member has registered two TRUE responses.

 The individual threshold estimate (ITE) for each panel member is determined through the geometric mean of the dilution factors of the last FALSE and the first of at least two TRUE presentations.
 The geometric mean of at least two ITEs for each panel member are required to calculate the odour concentration, ouEm-3, for a sample.

 The resulting concentration is expressed in units of European Odour Unit per cubic meter (ouE/m3).

-Professional accreditation means that our clients can have full confidence in the accuracy of our testing results, the proficiency of our analysts, and the integrity of our methodology.
+Professional accreditation means that our customers can have full confidence in the accuracy of our laboratory testing results, the proficiency of our odour assessors and analysts, and the integrity of our methodology.

-Silsoe Odours laboratory was the first in the UK to gain UKAS accreditation for odour concentration measurements by dynamic olfactometry to BSEN13725:2003.
-Our annual monitoring in 2016 was successful in maintaining our current ISO status for a further 12 months.
+Silsoe Odours laboratory was the first in the UK to gain UKAS accreditation for odour concentration measurements by dynamic olfactometry to BS EN 13725:2003.
+Our surveillance visit in 2017 was successful in maintaining our current accredited status for a further 12 months.

-We were delighted to receive the following feedback from our assessors:
+We were pleased to receive the following feedback from our assessors:

 If you need help and guidance with Odour Measurements, call our team today on 01525 351 396.